Washington state town mulls disincorporation, citing finances

-SEATTLE (Reuters) - A Washington state town founded a century ago as a gold prospectors’ camp in the foothills of the Cascade Mountains may ask residents to consider disincorporation to avoid having to file for bankruptcy, its mayor said on Thursday.
+SEATTLE, July 12 (Reuters) - A Washington state town founded a century ago as a gold prospectors’ camp in the foothills of the Cascades Mountains may ask residents to consider disincorporation to avoid having to file for bankruptcy, its mayor said on Thursday.

 Mayor Joe Beavers said the town of Gold Bar would otherwise spend roughly a sixth of its $550,000 general fund, or about $90,000, out of a total $1.4 million annual budget, to defend itself this year against a slew of mostly recall and public records lawsuits.